wifisensing/PicoScenes-Manual/source/features_pricing.rst

 Features & Pricing
 =======================================

 PicoScenes is a feature-rich, powerful, and user-friendly middleware for the Wi-Fi ISAC research.
-In this page, we list all the distinctive features of PicoScenes and provide links to their usage or explanations.
+This papge outlines the notable features of PicoScenes and provides links to their usage and explanations.

-To ensure the sustainable development of the PicoScenes platform, we setup a licensing mechanism for these features. **The majority of features are available for free**, while a license fee is charged for certain advanced features.
+To ensure the sustainable development of the PicoScenes platform, we add a licensing mechanism for these features. **The majority of features are available free of charge**, while a license fee is required for certain advanced features, primarily for SDR frontends.

 In the sections below, we cover three main topics: